 Odisha extends lockdown to entire state from Tuesday midnight

-The whole of Odisha will be under lockdown from Tuesday midnight because of the coronavirus threat, a top state government official said.
+The whole of Odisha will be under lockdown from Tuesday midnight as a precautionary measure to contain the coronavirus outbreak, a top state government official said.
 Fourteen of the state's 30 districts are already under a lockdown.

 The government's chief spokesperson on COVID-19, Subroto Bagchi, said the shutdown will be in force till March 29.
 He said the decision was taken after the state's chief secretary chaired a meeting with all district collectors.

-The lockdown, which initially started with five districts on March 22, and was then extended to nine others, will now cover the entire state, Bagchi added..
+The lockdown, which initially started with five districts on March 22, and was then extended to nine others, will now cover the entire state, Bagchi added.
+The Odisha government had already announced suspension of all public transport services including intra-state buses, taxis and auto-rickshaws across the state from Tuesday to restrict movement of people.

+Bagchi said essential services like hospitals, pathology labs, medicine shops, fire brigade, water and electric supply will be kept out of the purview of the lockdown.
+Private agencies engaged in COVID-19 management will also be categorised as emergency service providers, he said.

+Meanwhile, police booked 42 persons in Berhampur city in Ganjam district for defying the lockdown, officials said.
+At least four cases have been registered in this connection in three police stations, said sub-divisional police officer BP Pati.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)